CIS1221-2023-2024/A6-IsPrime/Wiki_p1.md

 Think of any natural number that you want to check if it is probably prime, that will be p, now think of another number that is not divisible by p, that will be a, if a<sup>p-1</sup> ≡ 1 mod p holds true, then p is probably prime

 ## Approaches for prime checking
-The 2 approaches that will be referenced are the following:
+The 3 approaches that will be referenced are the following:
 - Brute Force approach
 - O(√N) method
+- sympy.isprime()

 ### Brute Force approach
 The brute force approach is a very simple method to calculate if a number is prime or not.